truenas/middleware/docs/userguide/freenas_intro.rst

 * An "Upgrade" button has been added to the available icons for a highlighted volume in :menuselection:`Storage --> Volumes --> View Volumes`.
 This means that you no longer need to upgrade a ZFS pool from the command line.

+* The "Change Permissions" screen for a volume or dataset now has three "Permission Type"s: *Unix*, *Mac*, and
+  *Windows*.

 * The "Volume Status" screen now shows the status of the latest ZFS scrub, the number of errors, number of repaired blocks, and the date of the last scrub.

 * The "Volume Status" screen now shows the resilvering status when a disk is replaced.